import logging

 # Get path

-if hasattr(feature_layer, "dataSource"):
+if hasattr(layer, "dataSource"):

-path = feature_layer.dataSource
+path = layer.dataSource

 else:

-path = str(feature_layer)
+path = str(layer)

 return path